fooplugins/foogallery/README.txt

 FooGallery was built to be highly configurable and extendable for developers or freelancers.

-That is why we think FooGallery is the best WordPress gallery plugin.
-After using it, we hope you will agree.

 [Visit the FooGallery Homepage](https://fooplugins.com/foogallery-wordpress-gallery-plugin/)

 = WordPress Gallery Plugin Features =

-The following free features make FooGallery the **best gallery plugin** on the market!

 *	7 Beautiful Image Gallery templates
 	*	Responsive Image Gallery - [demo](https://fooplugins.com/foogallery-wordpress-gallery-plugin/responsive-image-gallery/)